cloudwatt/applications/bundle-trusty-letschat/README_EN.md

 If you've reached this point, Let's Chat is running!

-### Or an easier way thru a 1-click ?
+### A one-click chat sounds really nice...

 ...
-Yes!
-Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press "DEPLOYER" and follow the simple steps...
-2 minutes later, a green button appears...
-ACCEDER: you have your Let's Chat!
+Good!
+Go to the [Apps page](https://www.cloudwatt.com/fr/applications/index.html) on the Cloudwatt website, choose the apps, press **DEPLOYER** and follow the simple steps...
+2 minutes later, a green button appears... **ACCEDER**: you have your Let's Chat!

 ## So watt?